 - Facilitates interdisciplinary and international collaborations with experts, policymakers, and the private sector, and is working to educate the next generation of policymakers and public health experts.

-- Publishes Health Security, a peer-reviewed journal aimed at practitioners, policymakers, scientists, and government officials in military, scientific, and health organisations, and related fields.
+- Publishes Health Security, a peer-reviewed journal aimed at practitioners, policymakers, scientists, and government officials in military, scientific, health organisations, and related fields.
 Health Security publishes research and guidance on issues related to CHS’s focus areas and mission.

 - Runs educational programmes and fellowships for students and emerging biosecurity leaders.
 It also runs the Capitol Hill Steering Committee on Pandemic Preparedness & Health Security, an educational forum in which congressional and federal agency staff meet to discuss improvements to US health security.

-Why is Johns Hopkins Center for Health Security one of our top-rated charities?
+Why is CHS one of our top-rated charities?

-Other indicators of the organisation’s cost-effectiveness are:
+Other indicators of CHS’s cost-effectiveness are:

+Your donations through our portal are tax deductible in the UK, US, and the Netherlands.
 Giving What We Can does not take any fees from donors using our platform or from charities listed on our platform.
 We are independently funded to promote our mission of making giving effectively and significantly a cultural norm.
 Read more on our transparency page.